jessonfoo/p003/week_8_and_9/6_cultural_blogs/week_9_blog.md

 ## Release 2: Write your Blog!
 Address the questions above in your blog post.

-## Release 3: Submission
+## Release 3: Publish
-Link to your blog on the index of your github.io site and sync your changes.
+Link to your blog on the index of your site and push your changes.

+Make sure the index of your site is maintained, nice, and professional.
+This is your face in the online community, so make it nice!

+## Release 4: Share!

 Share your blog on the google+ community under "Blog Posts!"
-Read others blogs.
-What did you like about them?
+Read others and see if you agree or disagree.
+Start a discussion on this topic.
+Consider sharing your blog post on Reddit as well.